openbmc/docs/designs/firmware_update_via_blobs.md

 If the `verify_image.service` returned success, closing the hash file will have a specific behavior depending on the update.
 If it's UBI, it'll perform the install.
-If it's legacy, it'll do nothing.
+If it's legacy (static layout), it'll do nothing.
 The verify_image service in the legacy case is responsible for placing the file in the correct staging position.
 A BMC warm reset command will initiate the firmware update process.

 If the image verification fails, it will automatically delete any files associated with the update.